gregology/gregology.github.io/_posts/2010-04-29-chat-roulette-fun.md

 [Chat Roulette][1] is a webcam chat site that matches you with a stranger.
 25% of the time, the stranger is a guys waist but most of the time you get a face.
 I was getting bored with that so I decided to have a little bit of fun.
 I installed a virtual webcam ([Webcam Studio][2]) and downloaded webcam videos made by children on YouTube.
 Here are the results

 [<img title="chatroulettechild1" src="/wp-content/uploads/2010/04/child3.png" alt="" width="100%" height="auto"/>][3]
-This guy asked if I was a virgin&#8230;
+This guy asked if I was a virgin...

 [<img title="chatroulettechild2" src="/wp-content/uploads/2010/04/child5.png" alt="" width="100%" height="auto"/>][4]
 At least this guy kept his underwear on